tgfrerer/island/plan.md

 uses it.

     > does this mean we could also introduce shader resources in setup stage?

+Where should we *declare* resources?

+    * if we declare resources at the point of first use, this means that resources always need to be declared using their full resource descriptor, which means all callbacks need to have access to the same version of the resource descriptor.

+    * if we declare resources upfront, this means we have one central point where resources are defined.

+# ROADMAP

+    * all resources should be the of type `resource_descriptor`, so that their dependencies can be tracked.
+The interface for tracking resource dependencies is the same for textures and for buffers.

+    * we should use descriptors so that resources can be instantiated when we first need them.

+    * add sort-key to encoder, so that we can decouple calling the callbacks from generating the command buffers.

 # TODO

+ * combine `resource` and `buffer`- a buffer is-a resource, as an image is-a resource.
+We define a resource as something which has memory backing on the GPU.

  * we want three different types of passes: render, transfer, compute.
 Each pass has a list of inputs, and a list of outputs.

    Rendergraph is calculated based on module, which contains a list of pre-sorted passes.

- * combine `resource` and `buffer`- a buffer is-a resource, as an image is-a resource.
-We define a resource as something which has memory backing on the GPU.

  * backendFrameData also has a resource table - and a type ResourceInfo - we should consolidate this with our resource type.